 At thirteen I began to understand that parents were not perfect.
 At fourteen I knew for sure that my mother was lying to me.
 I worked for months to summon the courage to ask her why we had never had a party like all of my classmates.
 When I finally gained the nerve to confront her about my suspicion, she wouldn’t look at me.
 She wasn’t proud to tell me that I had been a police officer, like her, or a judge, or a scientist.
 She didn’t shove money in my pockets.
 She didn’t invite the family over for a celebration.
 She wouldn’t look me in the eye.
 A tear made her makeup smudge.

 At fifteen, I learned that Felicity was my past.

-It would take me the rest of my life to learn that some sins can’t be absolved in just one lifetime.
+It would take me far longer to learn that some sins can’t be absolved in just one lifetime.